Manishearth/manishearth.github.io/source/drafts/zero2.md

 In general, `ZeroVec` should be used for types that are fixed-size and implement `Copy`, whereas `VarZeroVec` is to be used with types that logically contain a variable amount of data, like vectors, maps, strings, and aggregates of the same. `VarZeroVec` will always be used with a dynamically sized type, yielding references to that type.

-I've noted before that these types are like `Cow<'a, T>`.
-They can be dealt with in a mutable-owned fashion, but it's not the primary focus of the crate.
+I've noted before that these types are like `Cow<'a, T>`; they can be dealt with in a mutable-owned fashion, but it's not the primary focus of the crate.
 In particular, `VarZeroVec<T>` will be significantly slower to mutate than something like `Vec<String>`, since all operations are done on the same buffer format.
 The general idea of this crate is that you probably will be _generating_ your data in a situation without too many performance constraints, but you want the operation of _reading_ the data to be fast.
 So, where necessary, the crate trades off mutation performance for deserialization/read performance.
 Still, it's not terribly slow, just something to look out for and benchmark if necessary.

 ## How it works